CamponezTV/NovaSyn-LTDA/IMPROVEMENTS.md

-# 🎯 Melhorias Implementadas - Nova Syn
+# 🎯 Melhorias Implementadas - NovaSyn

 ## ✅ **CONCLUÍDO** (23/11/2025)